hexagon6/yalec/README.md

 * pycurl
 * pycrypto

+There is one further (optional) dependency, if you like to use internal creation of certificates instead of command output:
+* pyopenssl

 ### Installing dependencies ###

 pycurl and pycrypto need to be installed on the executing system via: